Learning Outcomes

 This article has covered the following key knowledge points:

-- The offence of attempt is defined in the Criminal Attempts Act 1981.
+- The offence of attempt is primarily governed by the Criminal Attempts Act 1981.

-- Attempt requires an act more than merely preparatory to the commission of the offence.
+- Attempt requires the defendant to do an act which is more than merely preparatory to the commission of the substantive offence.

 Key Terms and Concepts